rezazad68/BCDU-Net/README.md

 ## Results
 For evaluating the performance of the proposed method, Two challenging task in medical image segmentaion has been considered.
 In bellow, results of the proposed approach illustrated.
 </br>
+#### Task 1: Retinal Blood Vessel Segmentation

-### Performance Evalution on the Skin Lesion Segmentation task
+### Performance Comparision on Retina Blood Vessel Segmentation
+In order to compare the proposed method with state of the art appraoches on retinal blood vessel segmentation, we considered Drive dataset.

 Methods | Year |F1-scores | Sensivity| Specificaty| Accuracy | AUC
 ------------ | -------------|----|-----------------|----|---- |----